 Application process

 3. The applicant receives notification of the result through the foundation’s online application system.
-Expect a processing time of a few weeks after the board meeting.

 Criteria